 This Day in History: Bravery at the Battle of the Philippine Sea

 On this day in 1944, Americans win a decisive victory at the Battle of the Philippine Sea.
-The Imperial Japanese Navy crippled and the U.S. Navy in command of the Pacific for the rest of World War II.
+The Imperial Japanese Navy would be crippled, leaving the U.S. Navy in command of the Pacific for the rest of World War II.

 One pilot became America’s leading Navy Ace during the battle.
 Then-Lt.
 Alex Vraciu shot down 6 Japanese planes in just 8 minutes!
 He later shot down another, making his grand total 19 enemy planes downed during flight.